LOOKING AFTER OUR EMOTIONAL WELL BEING DURING THE COVID-19 PANDEMIC

 - Watch live theatre from home – “The Time Machine” by Creation Theatre (27 May-21 June)

-- Watch The Understudy, a live Radio play to support UK theatre (May 20 & 27)
+- Listen to The Understudy, a live Radio play to support UK theatre

 - The National Theatre is offering free home screenings starting on Thursdays